 These figures seem accurate according to my time with the device, with the Switch OLED lasting five hours while playing Metroid Dread before requiring a recharge.
 Breath of the Wild saw a similar result, with two hours of playing seeing the battery fall to 63%.
 You can expect even better stamina if you stick to less taxing games such as Celeste or Slay the Spire.

 I’m pleased with the Switch OLED’s battery life.
-Asking for anything better would arguably be unreasonable for a gaming portable of this pedigree – most gaming laptops fail to even hit five hours of gameplay.
+Asking for anything better would arguably be unreasonable for a gaming portable of this pedigree.
+It’s got far better stamina than more powerful portables such as the Steam Deck and ROG Ally.

 Games and software